Module 5: Engaging stakeholders in planning mobility measures and SUMP

 This module covers strategies for involving stakeholders throughout the Sustainable Urban Mobility Plans (SUMPs) development and implementation.

-The module will overview three main steps to plan for an effective stakeholder and citizen engagement – stakeholder analysis, framework for the engagement and the techniques.
+The module will provide an overview of three main steps to plan for an effective stakeholder and citizen engagement – stakeholder analysis, framework for the engagement and the techniques.
 The module will teach how to raise awareness, secure political support, build stakeholder capacity and improve collaboration between stakeholders with different priorities.

 What will you learn?